Lost Birds

 Conservation Status

 This species is classified as Least Concern by the IUCN which made its last assessment in 2016.
-Despite her small range, the Vilcabamba Inca is classified as such because there is not enough data according to the IUCN's criteria to classify this bird as Vulnerable or Endangered.
+Despite its small range, the Vilcabamba Inca is classified as such because there is not enough data according to the IUCN's criteria to classify this bird as Vulnerable or Endangered.
 Even though the population size of this species is unknown, it is thought to be decreasing due to the loss of the cloud forests that it inhabits in Peru (IUCN Red List).

-This species has a range of 12,500 square kilometers (Data Zone-Birdlife International).
 For a distribution map of the Vilcabamba Inca, click here.

 Last Documented